sdsc/gnutools-roll/README.md

 The Triton gnu-roll bundles a number of tools into a single Rocks(r) roll and provides a Modules interface to allow loading of the tool paths into the user environment.

+## Roll Dependencies

+The gnu-roll requires that you first build and install the [gnucompiler-roll](https://github.com/sdsc/gnucompiler-roll) onto your Rocks(r) frontend or development appliance.

 ## Installed Tools

 ### GNU Tools